 File Reporter does not include a NetWare Agent.
 Furthermore, an Agent cannot be deployed on a NAS device or server cluster.
+Additionally, only one Agent type (Legacy Agent, AgentFS, or AgentFC) can be hosted on a server.
 Finally, some organizations might not want Agents deployed on every server.
 In situations such as these, you can have a deployed Agent on another server function as a proxy agent.

-1 Select Administration > Agents.
+Select File Systems > Scan Agents.
 All of the Agents are listed.